Geometry and arithmetic of geometrically integral regular del Pezzo surfaces: Classification of geometrically integral regular del Pezzo surfaces

 \subsection{Imprimitive case}

 We now deal with geometrically non-normal regular del Pezzo which are imprimitive.

-\begin{prop}[imprimitive, $Y$: geometrically non-normal] We work over a separably closed field $k$ of characteristic $p>0$.
+\begin{prop}[imprimitive, $Y$ geometrically non-normal] Assume that $k$ is separably closed.
 Let $f : X \to Y$ be a birational morphism of geometrically integral regular del Pezzo surfaces such that $\rho(X) = \rho(Y)+1$.
 Assume that $H^1(X, \MO_X)=0$ and $Y$ is not geometrically normal (and hence neither is $X$).
-Then $p=2$, $\rho(X)=2$, $K_X^2 =3$, $K_Y^2=4$, and the blowup centre of $f$ is a $k$-rational point. \end{prop}
+Then the following hold. \begin{enumerate} \item $p=2$. \item $\rho(X)=2$, $K_X^2 =3$, and $K_Y^2=4$. \item The blowup centre of $f$ is a $k$-rational point. \item {$X$ is isomorphic to a cubic hypersurface in $\P^3_k$.} \end{enumerate} \end{prop}